proxmox/proxmox-offline-mirror/docs/introduction.rst

   - used with ``proxmox-offline-mirror mirror ...``

+*snapshots*
+  Point-in-time view of a mirror.
+Snapshots consist of hardlinks into the underlying storage pool to reduce the disk space requirements.

 *media*
   A medium consisting of local mirrors and a path where the mirrors are synced to